flosskosova/foss4g-2023/content/faq/index.en.md

 No, you must be previously registered, since we will not make registrations or handle money throughout the event.

-- **I need a certificate to justify my attendance at the event, will they be delivered?**
+- **I need a certificate of my attendance at the event, will they be delivered?**

 Yes.
-We will be sending certificates for the 30 days following the end of the event via email.
+We will be sending certificates after the end of the event via email.
 We ask for your patience, we will do our best to get it to you as soon as possible.

-- **What is included in the cost of admission?**
+- **What is included in the ticket?**

-The cost of the conference entrance includes admission to all the talks (not the workshops), lunch, coffee breaks, Ice Breaker and Gala Dinner.
+The cost of the conference ticket includes admission to all the main tracks (excluding )workshops), lunch, coffee breaks, Ice Breaker and Gala Dinner.

-The printed program will not be included, given our commitment to saving paper.
+A printed program will not be included, given our commitment to reduce waste.

 You can see the details of online activities on our website, on the posters in each room and on the event screens.

 - **Will you deliver T-shirts or conference material?**

-This year we decided that T-shirts would be sold separately from the ticket, reducing the cost of the ticket but also the unnecessary impression of extra merchandising.
-You can buy the event shirt in our store, all proceeds from the sale of shirts will be for the benefit of the Scholarship Program ({{< ref "/register/travel-grant-program.md">}}).
+This year, t-shirts would be sold separately from the ticket, reducing the cost of the ticket but also waste.
+You can buy event branded shirts in our store.
+All profit from the sale of the shirts will be for the benefit of the Travel Grant Program ({{< ref "/register/travel-grant-program.md">}}).